-Transactional configuration and CLI Configuration Rollback combine to provide the operational model depicted in Figure 3: Router Configuration with Rollback and Transactions.
+Transactional configuration and CLI configuration rollback combine to provide the operational model depicted in the following figure.

-Figure 3: Router Configuration with Rollback and Transactions
+Figure 3: Router configuration with rollback and transactions

-3.10.1 Basic Operation
+3.10.1 Basic operation

 To edit the candidate configuration, the user must first enter candidate edit mode with the candidate>edit command.
 The user can enter and quit candidate edit mode as many times as they need before committing the candidate configuration.